eQurane/unpacker/README.md

-File Organizer
+# File Organizer

-A simple utility for reviewing files in a root folder (including nested subfolders), logging their information, and moving files by extension to a .moved folder in the root.
+A simple utility for reviewing files in a root folder (including nested subfolders), logging their information, and moving files by extension to a `.moved` folder near the root.
 It also allows restoring ("demoving") files using the log information.

-Features
+## Features

-Recursively scans the specified root folder
+- Recursively scans the specified root folder

-Logs all file paths and their original locations
+- Logs all file paths and their original locations

-Moves files to .moved folder, grouped by extension
+- Moves files to `.moved` folder, grouped by extension

-Can restore files to their original location using the generated log
+- Can restore files to their original location using the generated log

-Optional read-only mode (for safe testing)
+- Optional read-only mode (for safe testing)

-Usage
+## Usage

-Set folder permissions:
+1. **Set folder permissions**
-Make sure the target folder is not set to read-only in Windows folder properties.
+   Make sure the target folder is **not** set to *read-only* in Windows folder properties.

-Run the script:
+2. **Run the script**
-You can configure the script to either just log or also move files.
+   - Configure whether to just log or also move files
+   - Run the script and monitor output/logs

-Notes
+## Notes

-The .moved folder is automatically created in the root directory if it doesn’t exist.
+- A `.moved` folder will be created near the root directory.

-Moving and restoring actions are based entirely on the log file.
+- Moving and restoring files relies on accurate logging — do not edit the log manually.

+## License

+MIT License (or specify yours here)